sarthak221995/ClearAudioX/README.md

 3. Commit changes
 4. Push to the branch
 5. Create a Pull Request

-## License
-MIT License - Feel free to use and modify as needed.

 ## Version History
 - 1.0.0: Initial release